- Translation and AI (Chinese Pathway)

 - The course helps you develop problem-solving, analytical thinking, digital and language transfer skills, which are required in the rapidly evolving landscape of the Language Services Industries, working flexibly in both the English-into-Chinese and the Chinese-into-English direction.

-- We support internships and professional development activities, which enable you to collaborate with language service providers and build a professional engagement portfolio that you can present to future employers.
+- We support internships and professional development activities, enabling you to collaborate with language service providers and build a professional engagement portfolio that you can present to future employers.

 Statistics